-Bulimia is thought to be the second most common eating disorder, with the latest statistics suggesting it causes 40 per cent of eating disorders (i).
+The latest statistics suggest bulimia causes 19 per cent of eating disorders (ii).
 Anyone of any age can be affected, though bulimia often develops during the teenage or early adult years.

 With bulimia, bingeing is often followed by making yourself sick or taking laxatives – called purging – because you feel guilty or ashamed about bingeing.
 Other methods of purging include fasting and exercising excessively.